Jim8y/proposals/website/docs/NETLIFY_BUILD_ISSUES.md

 This error occurs because of compatibility issues between the Node.js version, npm, and the esbuild package during the Netlify build process.

+## Solution: Static-Only Deployment Strategy

+After multiple attempts to resolve the esbuild issues with configuration changes, we implemented a more robust solution by adopting a static-only deployment strategy.

-### Solution Implemented
+### Key Changes Implemented

-1. **Specified Node.js Version**
+1. **Removed Netlify Functions Dependency**
+   - Eliminated the `functions` property from the netlify.toml build configuration
+   - Removed API redirects that pointed to Netlify Functions
+   - Implemented client-side alternatives for all server-side functionality

+2. **Client-Side Search Implementation**
+   - Created a new `clientSearch.js` service that directly queries the GitHub API
+   - Modified the SearchPage component to use the client-side search implementation
+   - Ensured search results maintain the same format and user experience

+3. **Direct GitHub API Integration**
+   - Updated the API service to communicate directly with the GitHub API
+   - Implemented client-side data fetching for NEPs, comments, and other content
+   - Maintained the same API interface to minimize changes to components

+4. **Optimized Build Environment**
    - Set Node.js to version 16.14.0 in the `netlify.toml` file
-   - Updated the `engines` field in `package.json` to match this version

-2. **Modified Build Command**
-   - Added `CI=` prefix to the build command to disable CI mode for React builds
+   - Added `--no-optional` flag to NPM to skip problematic optional dependencies
-   - This prevents treating warnings as errors during the build process
+   - Used `CI=` prefix to prevent React from treating warnings as errors

-3. **Added NPM Flags**
-   - Set `NPM_FLAGS = "--legacy-peer-deps"` in the build environment
-   - This helps resolve dependency conflicts during installation

 ### Implementation Details